mfbx9da4/poke-api/readme.md

 ## General Notes

 - **Checked-in node dependencies**: I shipped the `node_module`s with this repository so it's easy for you to run tests, you won't have to run `npm install`.
 I'm also not [opposed to that in general](https://www.jackfranklin.co.uk/blog/check-in-your-node-dependencies/).
 - **Speakeasy generator**: I tried out Speakeasy but ran into a circular reference issue.
 With a bit more time I would isolate and fix it.
-It did in principle look like much better than openapi-generator as it used `Zod` and generated good documentation.
+Speakeasy's output did in principle look much better than openapi-generator as it used `Zod` and generated good documentation.

 ## Running Tests